Skip to main content

 The value type must be specified statically, unlike a Python Counter, which can accept arbitrary value types.

-The value type must implement the KeyElement trait, as its values are stored in the dictionary as keys.
+The value type must implement the KeyElement trait, as its values are stored in a dictionary as keys.

 Usage: